LuixCabral/ReactProject-Ecofix/README.md

 ## Futuras melhorias
 - Melhorar a acessibilidade.
 - Criar comunidades
-- Aumentar a usabilidade do usuário
+- Melhorar a usabilidade do usuário

 ## Autores